-How long will the poached pears keep?
+How long will cooked pears keep?

-The pears will keep up to three days in a covered container in the fridge.
+- Fridge: The pears will keep up to three days in a covered container in the fridge.

-- 2 small Pears peeled and cored
+- 2 small pears peeled and cored

-- 2 c | 500ml water
+- 500ml (2c) water

-- 2 cm fresh ginger peeled and sliced
+- 2 cm (.8") fresh ginger peeled and sliced

-- 1 tsp ground cinnamon
+- ½ tsp ground cinnamon

-- ½ tsp mixed spice
+- ⅓ tsp mixed spice